CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_members/kayla_clements.md

 ## Research

-She is working on variance deconvolution methods with staff researches at Sandia National Lab
+She is working on variance deconvolution methods